HCR-Net: A deep learning based script independent handwritten character recognition network: HCR-Net

-The architecture consists of convolutional, pooling, batch normalisation (BN), dropout and dense layers.
-The lower part of the architecture, enclosed inside red square in Fig.~\ref{fig_HCRNet_architecture}, is similar to part of VGG16 architecture up to block4\_conv2 layer, and act as the feature extractor.
-It has four convolutional blocks: first has two convolution layers with 64 filters followed by a max-pooling layer, second block has two convolutional layers with 128 filters followed by max-pooling, third block has three convolutional layers with 256 filters followed by max-pooling, and last convolutional block has two convolutional layers with 512 filters.
-All the convolutional layers use stride of one and padding as `same', and all the pooling layers use stride of two and padding as `valid'.
-The convolutional blocks are followed by BN and two dense layers each of which has 512 neurons and is followed by BN + dropout (with 35\% rate) layers.
-The last layer is dense layer with neurons equal to number of output classes.
-All convolutional and dense layers use ReLU as activation function except the output dense layer which uses softmax, because it is faster and helps to avoid gradient vanishing problem.
-Categorical cross-entropy is used as a loss function with Root Mean Square Propagation (RMSprop)) as an optimizer to update weights/parameters of the network.
-The complexity of a deep CNN, and hence of HCR-Net is $\Omega$($n$), where $n$ is number of pixels in an image.
+Fig.~\ref{fig_HCRNet_architecture} presents the architecture of HCR-Net.
+It takes an input as a greyscale image of $32\times32$ pixels and produces output as class probabilities, and the class with the highest probability is predicted as a target.
+The architecture consists of convolutional, pooling, batch normalization, dropout and dense layers.
+The lower part of the architecture, enclosed inside the red square in Fig.~\ref{fig_HCRNet_architecture}, is similar to VGG16 architecture up to block4\_conv2 layer and acts as a feature extractor.
+It has four convolutional blocks: the first has two convolution layers with 64 filters followed by a max-pooling layer, the second block has two convolutional layers with 128 filters followed by max-pooling, the third block has three convolutional layers with 256 filters followed by max-pooling, and the last convolutional block has two convolutional layers with 512 filters.
+All the convolutional layers use a stride of one and padding as `same', and all the pooling layers use a stride of two and padding as `valid'.
+The convolutional blocks are followed by one batch-normalization layer and two dense layers each of which has 512 neurons and is followed by batch-normalization + dropout (with 35\% rate) layers.
+The last layer is a dense layer with neurons equal to the number of output classes.
+All convolutional and dense layers use ReLU as an activation function except the output dense layer which uses softmax because it is faster and helps to avoid the gradient vanishing problem.
+Categorical cross-entropy is used as a loss function with Root Mean Square Propagation (RMSprop)\footnote{\url{http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf}} as an optimizer to update weights/parameters of the network.
+The complexity of a deep CNN, and hence of HCR-Net is $\Omega$($n$), where $n$ is the number of pixels in an image.

+For an input vector $x$, label vector $p$, predicted probability vector $\hat{p}$ and for $C$ classes, ReLU, softmax, categorical cross-entropy and RMSprop's weight update rules are given below \cite{prince2023understanding}.}